00DPark/Databases-Final-Project/README.md

 database_data.txt contains all of the SQL code for the data base It is a combination of the python script output and the other data we added to the database

+#Sample Indices Folder
+Sample_Indices.txt contains all of the indices utilized to speed up queries

 #Samples Inserts and Delete Folder
 Sample_Deletes.txt contains all of the sample deletes Sample_Inserts.txt contains all of the sample inserts